About Qredax - FTX Claim Buyer for CIS Creditors

 Have an FTX claim you want to sell?

 Submit your Kroll customer code and claim details.
-We respond with a binding offer within 24 hours.
+We typically respond with a binding offer within one business day.
 No upfront fees, no obligation to accept.